 When you apply for a share secured loan, your lender will grant the amount you requested and place a hold on the savings amount you want to borrow against.
 You can repay the loan through monthly automatic withdrawals, direct deposit, or by mailing a monthly check.
 If you fail to repay the loan, the savings your lender is holding as collateral will be used to cover the loan.

 Although your savings back up the loan, you should avoid making late payments or defaulting.
 This may cost you penalties or late fees and can hurt your credit history, since share secured loans are reported to the credit bureaus.

 There are plenty of good reasons to get a share secured loan:

 - They can improve your credit score

 - They make it easier to apply for future loans

-- Shared secured loans can be used for a variety of situations
+- They can be used in a variety of situations

-- You can rebuild and protect your savings
+- You can rebuild while protecting your savings

 - Interest rates are low (often 1% to 3%)